Land Grid Array: the industry's gold standard

-NiAu surface eliminates passivation problems during storing and soldering and improves conductivity and performance of the module.
+NiAu surface eliminates passivation problems during storing and soldering and enhances conductivity and performance of the module.

 Minimized impact on antenna path

-Ground pads underneath the RF components minimize the impact on antenna path.
+Ground pads underneath the RF components reduce the effect on the antenna path.

 Heat must be applied to fix balls of solder onto the module.
 BGA ball height differs by up to 50%, reducing coplanarity and functionality.
-An additional heating is necessary to place the balls to the modules´ ground during manufacturing of the modules.
+Additional heating is necessary to place the balls to the modules' ground during the manufacturing of the modules.